node-migrator-bot/Q-Oper8/README.md

 Note: *Q-Oper8* requires Node.js version 0.5.x or later, as it makes use of its child Node process capability

+**Node 2: Node.js build 0.5.6 appears to have lost the child_process.fork() method on which Q-Oper8
+ relies.
+Build 0.5.4 is known to work correctly and is recommended for anyone wishing to use Q-Oper8**

 ##  What is Q-Oper8?